Arteta's Arsenal off to a slow start as Chelsea falter again at home - The Observers - France 24

 - No home comfort for Chelsea -

-After the highs of victory at Spurs as Frank Lampard got one over on his former manager Jose Mourinho, Chelsea again struggled when faced with breaking down stubborn defensive opponents in Southampton.
+After the highs of victory at Spurs on Sunday as Frank Lampard got one over on his former manager Jose Mourinho, Chelsea again struggled when faced with breaking down stubborn defensive opponents in Southampton.

 The Blues have now lost to West Ham, Bournemouth and the Saints in their last four home league games.

-The visitors struck again to seal all three points 17 minutes from time when Nathan Redmond prodded past the onrushing Kepa Arrizabalaga at the end of a fine team move.
+The visitors then secured a second straight win to move up to 14th when Nathan Redmond prodded past the onrushing Kepa Arrizabalaga 17 minutes from time.

+Everton also put more breathing space between them and the bottom three as Calvert-Lewin provided a rare spark to a game of few chances at Goodison.

+"A special day for me, absolutely," said Ancelotti on his return to the Premier League.

 - Spurs strike back -